ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 Additionally, you can decide the limit of the search results by setting the ``limit`` key in the ``static_search`` dictionary.
 The default value is ``10``.

-To exclude some directories from the search index, you can use the ``files_to_exclude`` key in the ``static_search`` dictionary.
+To exclude files or directories from the search index, you can use the ``files_to_exclude`` key in the ``static_search`` dictionary.
 This key is a list of strings representing the directories or files to exclude from the search index.